By Kate Supron

 The 2017 Career Ex closed with an inspirational keynote address by Alicia Keller, a Buffalo native and a 4-H and Career Ex alum.

 Keller shared how the lessons learned through 10 years of 4-H helped give her, “the strength to fight for my life and defeat Acute Myeloid Leukemia.
 Though this sounds pretty terrible, looking back that was the turning point for me, the point where I choose to shout out and break out of the life I’d always known and wanted.

 “I share this with you because sometimes our lives don’t go as we planned,” said Keller.
 “What this means is that sometimes the plans we are meant to have are bigger and better than we ever expected, and that it takes a few falls, and getting up from those falls to get us to that point.
 Appreciate the falls, and celebrate this life even more, even those unexpected twists and turns are a gift.”

 Keller concluded her remarks with encouraging conference attendees to stick with 4-H, and to know that they are lucky to wake each day to make their club, community, country and world a better place, and to “shout-out, break-out.”

 2018 4-H Career Exploration Conference will be June 26-28.
 Full 2018 Career Ex program information will be available in April.
 For information about 4-H in Tompkins County, access ccetompkins.org/4-h-youth.

 – – –

-Kate Supron is an outreach liaison in Cornell University’s Office of Community Relations.
-East Hill Notes are published the second and fourth Mondays of each month.
+Kate Supron is on staff in Cornell University’s Office of Community Relations, East Hill Notes are published the second and fourth Mondays of each month.